ESGF/esgf-swt/_posts/2015-04-30-Search-Categories-empty.markdown

 ---
 layout: post                     #<-- don't touch
-title:  "The Search Categories are empty" #<-- keep the quotes " ... "
+title:  "I don't get search results regardless what I do" #<-- keep the quotes " ... "
 categories: search               #<-- No quotes, comma separated tags
 date:   2015-04-30 21:30:00      #<-- current date and time
 author: Torsten Rathmann         #<-- Replace with the name
 ---

 Outside China this issue is hardly known.
 ESGF Search via portal uses Google routines.
-The Chinese government has these routines blocked, thus "search" toolbar in all index nodes can not work normally.
-Especially the Search Categories are not shown and search is not possible in this way.
+The Chinese government has these routines blocked, thus "search" toolbar in all ESGF portals (index nodes) can not work normally.

 **Solution 1: Circumvent the Big Firewall**